-This User Guide is organized into the following sections:
+This Administrator Guide is organized into the following sections:

-- Introductory Section This section introduces the SR product, explains how to access and use the SR and this user guide, and provides information on how to contact the Trustwave Technical Assistance Center. - System Configuration Section This section pertains to information on configuring and maintaining the administrator console of the SR application.
+- Introductory Section This section introduces the SR product, explains how to access and use the SR and this Guide, and provides information on how to contact the Trustwave Technical Assistance Center. - System Configuration Section This section pertains to information on configuring and maintaining the administrator console of the SR application.

-- Report Manager Administration Section This section pertains to configuring and maintaining the administration side of the SR's Report Manager application. - Productivity and Security Reports Section Refer to this section for reporting information if using log feeds from a Web Filter and/or Secure Web Gateway (SWG) to generate productivity reports, or an SWG to generate security reports. - Real Time Reports Section Refer to this section for real time report configuration and usage, if using a Web Filter application with the SR. - Appendices Appendix A of this section explains how to disable pop-up blocking software.
+- Report Manager Administration Section This section pertains to configuring and maintaining the administration side of the SR's Report Manager application. - Productivity and Security Reports Section Refer to this section for reporting information if using log feeds from a Web Filter and/or Secure Web Gateway (SWG) to generate productivity reports, or an SWG to generate security reports. - Real Time Reports Section Refer to this section for real time report configuration and usage, if using a Web Filter application with the SR. - Appendices Appendix A explains how to disable pop-up blocking software.
 Appendix B provides information on how to perform hardware maintenance and troubleshoot RAID on the SR chassis.
 Appendix C explains how to use the SR in the evaluation mode, and how to switch to the registered mode.
-Appendix D provides details on setting up and using the System Tray feature for real time gauge alerts.
-Appendix E features a glossary of technical terminology used in this user guide. - Index This section includes an index of subjects and the first page numbers where they appear in this user guide.
+Appendix D provides details on setting up and using the System Tray feature for real time gauge alerts. - Index This section includes an index of subjects and the first page numbers where they appear in this Guide.